Sponsored by HealthX and the CDCN

 Alexis Phillips was the CDCN Biomedical Leadership Fellow (BLF) from 2020-2021.
 In her role as BLF, she participated in research projects investigating the involvement of mTOR-complex 2 in idiopathic multicentric Castleman disease (iMCD) and studying quantitative characteristics of iMCD lymph nodes.
 She also led the CDCN’s All in Movement (AIM) 2021 to crowdsource research ideas from the Castleman disease community and co-led phase 2 of the CORONA project to identify and prioritize promising COVID-19 drugs for investigation in randomized controlled trials.
 Alexis hopes to use the leadership and research skills she gained as BLF in a future career in academic medicine.

 Sophia Parente was the CDCN Biomedical Leadership fellow from 2018-2020.
 She took time between her 3rd and 4th years of medical school at the Perelman School of Medicine (University of Pennsylvania) to help further the mission of the CDCN.
+Sophia spearheaded a collaborative partnership with the Chan Zuckerberg Initiative to expand the CDCN’s approach to research to other rare diseases, serving as the inspiration for the Rare As One Initiative.
 Previously, she earned her Bachelor of Music degree in Oboe Performance from the Shepherd School of Music at Rice University and later completed her premedical requirements at Johns Hopkins University.

 Daniel J. Arenas, PhD is a Colombian immigrant, medical student, and researcher.
 He received a BS in physics.
 He received a Physics PhD in 2009 from University of Florida and subsequently became a faculty member at the University of North Florida.
 In 2016 he began medical school at the University of Pennsylvania and is currently on a research gap year working at the CDCN.
-He hopes to contribute the research skills he obtained in physics to the fight against Castleman Disease.
+He developed a new methodology for quantifying immunohistochemistry data and contributed to multiple publications including as first-author of a groundbreaking paper in Blood on mTORC1 signaling in iMCD.

 Dale Kobrin, MD was a Biomedical Leadership fellow for the CDCN from 2017-2018.
+Dale performed analyses that established cell types with increased mTORC1 activation in idiopathic multicentric Castleman disease, supporting use of an mTORC1 inhibitor in patients.
+Click here for a published paper.
 He graduated from the Perelman School of Medicine at the University of Pennsylvania and began his residency in internal medicine in July 2019.

 Helen Partridge, MD was the CDCN’s first Biomedical Leadership fellow for the CDCN in 2016-2017.
+She led the effort to combine data to support the development of the first-ever treatment guidelines for idiopathic multicentric Castleman disease.
 She graduated from the Perelman School of Medicine at the University of Pennsylvania and began her residency in psychiatry in July 2018.